Unraveling the orbital physics in a canonical orbital system KCuF$_3$

-We are now ready to address the main question of the paper, which is related to the onset of the orbiton dispersion in KCuF$_3$.
-Aided by the ab initio QC calculation, we confirm that the orbital excitation in the KCuF$_3$ RIXS spectrum are dominated by the localized $dd$ excitations.
-Moreover, a very good agreement between the RIXS spectra and the Muller Ansatz calculations demonstrates that the orbiton dispersion must be well below the nicely observed dispersion of the spinons, which is governed by the spin exchange $J_c=34$ meV.
-Whereas, taking into account {\it solely} the superexchange mechanism the orbital exchange well below that order of magnitude cannot be ruled out, the following puzzle remains: Why the large Jahn-Teller coupling ($~\sim 70 meV$, as inferred from $T_{OO}\sim 800 K$) does not lead to a sizeable and observable orbiton dispersion.
+Interestingly, we found an excellent agreement between the low-energy RIXS spectra and the Muller ansatz calculations, which indicates that the orbiton dispersion must be well below the dispersive two-spinon continuum.
+It is thus puzzling to understand why the orbital superexchange ($J_{\rm OO}$ $\sim$ 55 meV) induced JT coupling does not lead to a sizeable and observable orbiton dispersion.
 While we leave a detailed answer to this question for a future work, we here suggest the following explanation.
-Apart from the cooperative, global Jahn-Teller effect and ordering, the {\it local} Jahn-Teller effect, i.e. the Jahn-Teller coupling between the orbital degrees of freedom and the {\it local} lattice vibrations is of prime importance \cite{Nasu2013, Brink2001}.
-As discussed in Ref.~\cite{Nasu2013}, the latter effect, which should be present in any Jahn-Teller active system, can lead to a strong dressing of the orbitons with local vibrational modes and may cause a complete smearing out of the orbiton dispersion, cf. Fig.~5(b) of~\cite{Nasu2013}.
-Since the Jahn-Teller coupling is inherently strong in KCuF$_3$ we believe this scenario explains the effective disappearance of the orbiton dispersion in this compound.
+Apart from the cooperative, global JT effect and ordering, the local JT effect, i.e., the JT coupling between the orbital degrees of freedom and the local lattice vibrations, is of prime importance \cite{Nasu2013, Brink2001}.
+As discussed in Ref. \cite{Nasu2013}, the latter effect, which should be present in any JT active system, can lead to a strong dressing of the orbitons with local vibrational modes and may cause a complete smearing out of the orbiton dispersion, cf. Fig. 5(b) of ~\cite{Nasu2013}.
+Since the JT coupling is inherently strong in KCuF$_3$, we believe this scenario explains the effective disappearance of the orbiton dispersion in this system.
+Our work is significant in recognizing the importance of the dressing effect of the local JT distortion on the collective orbiton in \KCF and many other orbital-ordered systems with strong JT effects.